RonaldAllanRivera/traderai.live/README.md

   - CSV export endpoint streams in chunks for memory efficiency.

 - Geo & Phone Auto-Country
-  - Cloaker-driven overrides: `?__country=US` or `?geo=US` propagate to the homepage.
+  - Server-side resolution on homepage: `ResolveCountryMiddleware` determines the visitor ISO (priority: URL override → CDN header like `CF-IPCountry` → session → IP lookup via ipwho.is with 700ms timeout).
+Applied only to `/`.
-  - Hidden `area_code` is pre-seeded server-side based on ISO (e.g., US → `1`).
+  - Cloaker-driven overrides: `?__country=US` or `?geo=US` propagate and take precedence.
-  - Phone widget flag/dial auto-syncs via `intl-tel-input` (with fallbacks to vanilla/jQuery API or manual DOM patching).
+  - Initial render shows the correct flag/dial and notice.
+Hidden `area_code` (`phone_prefix`) and `country` inputs are pre-seeded server-side.
-  - Robust enforcement loop (10s) to survive late widget initialization.
+  - Client-side: phone widget flag/dial auto-syncs via `intl-tel-input` (with fallbacks) and re-enforcement for up to 10s to cover late mounts.
-  - Dynamic notice under the phone field: “Currently only [flag sprite] [Country Name] Nationals can register.”
+  - Dynamic notice under the phone field updates server-side and client-side: “Currently only [flag sprite] [Country Name] Nationals can register.”
+Country name uses `Intl.DisplayNames` with a robust fallback map (includes IL → Israel).
+Dial map expanded (e.g., IL → +972, BE → +32, and other common regions).
   - Middleware preserves overrides on redirect: `CloakerMiddleware` keeps `__country`, `geo`, `__ua`, `__ref`, and common UTM params when redirecting to offer/safe.

 ## Public Landing Pages